Club History

 Change

-ChumpCar World Series adopts the name ChampCar Endurance Series and files for trademark rights after receiving the blessing from the IRL to use the name.
-A registered trademark is granted by the USPTO on August 28, 2018.
-Change video released Thanksgiving weekend.
+ChumpCar World Series adopted the name ChampCar Endurance Series and filed for trademark rights after receiving the blessing of the IRL to use the name.
+A registered trademark was granted by the USPTO on August 28, 2018.
+Change video

 ChumpCar becomes ChampCar Endurance Series